EdDuarte/website/content/papers/living-globe.md

 Finally, the usability of this tool was tested by agnostic individuals, and the results indicate that the data filtering and customizable mapping features encourage a faster interpretation of relational information.

+You may test this application [here](https://edduarte.github.io/living-globe).
+It is fully open-source and [available at Github](https://github.com/edduarte/living-globe), and was built using web technologies and Javascript libraries such as three.js, chroma.js and jQuery.
+It was successfully tested in Firefox 44, Chrome 48 (64-bit) and Safari 9.